HaitamDevOps/horizontal-cards/README.md

 * **Customizable:** Tailor the appearance and behavior of the scroller to align with your application's design and requirements.
 * **Efficient Rendering:** Benefit from optimized rendering to ensure a responsive and performant user interface, even when dealing with large datasets.

+## Live demo

+Experience the live demo of the package by visiting the demo website [here](https://haitamdevops.github.io/horizontal-cards/), where you can interact with the application's features in real-time.

 ## Repository structure

 <p align="center" width="100%"><img src="./assets/repo.structure.png"></p>